Shared Flavors , Shared Memories

 Are they good?

-I’ve experimented with countless variations, trying to recreate the taste I remember from childhood.
-Eventually, I realized that not only was that impossible, I had quietly created something of my own.
-It’s not exactly Korean-style kimchi anymore.
+I've experimented with countless variations trying to recreate the taste I remember from childhood.
+I eventually realized that not only was that impossible, but I had ended up creating my own kind.
+It's not exactly Korean-style kimchi anymore.
+Could I call it Hungarian kimchi?
+Dutch?
+Or maybe there's no need to name it by nation at all.